GURPS Steampunk

-GURPS Steampunk is a role-playing game sourcebook written by William H. Stoddard and published by Steve Jackson Games in 2000.
+GURPS Steampunk is a role-playing game sourcebook written by William H. Stoddard and published by Steve Jackson Games (SJG) in 2000.
 The supplement facilitates play in the steampunk genre using the GURPS system.
 Upon publication, the book won the Origins Award for "Best Roleplaying Supplement".
 As the most detailed definition of the genre at the time, it was also credited with reifying the attributes of steampunk.
 GURPS Steampunk was accompanied by licensed publications in the world of Castle Falkenstein and followed by supplements by Jo Ramsay and Phil Masters.
-Since 2016, SJG has published additional releases in the genre, compatible with GURPS Fourth Edition.
+Since 2016, SJG has published additional releases in the genre, compatible with GURPS fourth edition.

 GURPS and steampunk

-GURPS is the Generic Universal RolePlaying System, a tabletop role-playing game system designed to allow for play in any setting, created by Steve Jackson Games in 1986.
+GURPS (Generic Universal RolePlaying System), is a tabletop role-playing game system designed to allow for play in any setting, created by Steve Jackson Games in 1986.
 Steampunk is a science fiction subgenre concerned with 19th-century industrial steam-powered or clockwork machinery, bringing the modern or futuristic concepts of robotics, computers, or other ahistorical machines into the Victorian era.

 GURPS Steampunk

 GURPS Steampunk was published on November 1, 2000, written by William H. Stoddard, and edited by Alain H. Dawson.
 Stoddard was an editor for scientific publications and for Prometheus, the Libertarian Futurist Society newsletter.
 He cites Michael Flynn's Prometheus Award-winning book, In the Country of the Blind, as one of his main inspirations for GURPS Steampunk.
 Stoddard had previously contributed to other GURPS publications, but this was his first book main author credit.
 He would later become the president of the Libertarian Futurist Society, and the principal author of other GURPS books, including the fourth edition versions of GURPS Fantasy and GURPS Supers, as well as creating GURPS Social Engineering, which won an ENnie Award in 2012.

-GURPS Steampunk is a genre book, providing information about the steampunk setting, but relying on the GURPS Basic Set for much of the play mechanics.
+GURPS Steampunk is a genre book, providing information about the steampunk setting, and relying on the GURPS Basic Set for much of the game mechanics.
 It starts with extensive factual information about the Victorian Age, before going into campaign possibilities that arise from steampunk technology and alternative histories and their.
-It uses the existing GURPS Technology Level mechanics, but introduces the concept of a diversion, specifically setting most GURPS Steampunk campaigns at TL5+1 (the historical Age of Steam plus the ahistorical innovations, which have many of the effects of later technology levels).
+It uses the existing GURPS technology level mechanics, but introduces the concept of a diversion, specifically setting most GURPS Steampunk campaigns at TL5+1 (the historical Age of Steam plus the ahistorical innovations, which have many of the effects of later technology levels).
 It ends with four possible alternate histories for suggested campaigns, each with a date of divergence from real history: Etheria, with interplanetary travel; Iron, a dystopian Marxist industrial timeline; Qabala, with golems; and Providence, with a religious secret society.

 GURPS Steampunk received the 2000 Origins Award for Best Roleplaying Supplement.
 Though not the first, it was the longest and most detailed definition of the steampunk genre to that point, and was followed by a number of steampunk settings for other roleplaying games.
 It was reprinted multiple times, including in hardcover in 2002, and received a 1.3 version update in 2018.